Coder63/CertDecoder/README.md

 ## Description:

-- Step up to openssl commsnd to decode the certificate.
+- Step up from running openssl cmds thru cli .
-- Instead of using commerical sites use locally ran script to decode CSR's or Certificates with UI .
+- Instead of using commerical sites use locally ran scripts to decode CSR's or Certificates with sleek UI.
+- Store the output in the same folder for future reference.
+- MD5 hash of certificate.

 ## Prereq:
 - Python 3.11 or above